The Steed Family, Founders

 We first visited Guatemala in 2009 and were called to serve our neighbors and share the hope of Jesus Christ.
 In January 2011 we left our home in Jacksonville, Florida and were sent as missionaries from Emmaus Church of Jacksonville to the people of Magdalena Milpas Altas in Guatemala.
 Visit our website here to learn more about our family.

 by Chris Steed

-At the end of the day, these widows and single mothers need work to become self-sufficient.
-As we looked deeper at the issue, we found that lack of a basic education was only part of the problem.
+These widows and single mothers needed work to become self-sufficient.
+As we looked more in-depth at the issue, we found that the lack of primary education was only part of the problem.
 The little work available in the area requires long hours and does not pay a livable wage.
 It keeps children out of school.
-It forces moms to look for small jobs such as laundry or sweeping the street to buy only enough food to survive.
+It forces moms to look for small jobs such as laundry or sweeping the street to buy only beans, rice, and corn to survive.

 At this point, God put an exciting vision in our hearts: A ministry for fatherless families that could assist with employment, healthcare, and education while investing in the lives of children.
 These boys need Godly examples of men.
 These girls need to know the love of a father.
 So we began investigating how to employ widows and single mothers to help them break the cycle of poverty.

 In 2015, we began the ministry on an amazing 5-acre campus located in Magdalena.
 In 2017 we started a leather shop from scratch to create jobs for many families through the production of high-quality hand made leather goods.
 In 2018 we finalized a contract to purchase the entire campus complete with six buildings.
 In 2019 we began the sale of beautiful leather items made by the ladies at Esperanza Handmade our leather workshop.
 Project For Hope currently serves 15 families through high-quality child and adult education, healthcare, a feeding center, and a full training program for single mothers in budgeting, work training, and personal hygiene.

 We’ve been asked at times if our work is mainly social or Gospel-centered.